kronda/karveldigital/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 I have no plans on implementing providers that include videos via JavaScript such as www.nicovideo.jp.
 I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.

+= Why does my Youtube video not repeat/loop? =

+This plugins embed is considered as 'custom player' by YouTube so you have to pass the video ID as playlist parameters to make the loop work.

+`[youtube id="123456" parameters="loop=1 playlist=123456"]`

+= You dare to show this pure evil satanic blood drinking message on the admin. ( Fill in some lies here ).
+You suck and your entire plugins sucks because of this.
+You bastard stole 5 seconds of my life that I will never get back, FU!
+I am gonna delete this plugin now! =

+OK thanks, please do so silently.

 == Screenshots ==

 1. In action
 2. Options page

 == Changelog ==

+= 4.0.0 =
+* New: Trigger-able debug output.
+* Improved: The `[arve_tests]` shortcode now includes alignment and maxwidth tests
+* Fix: Thumbnail image now displayed when using lazyload with `maxwidth` parameter

+= 3.9.9 =
+* Improved: Allowing `maxwidth` parameter in `lazyload` mode

+= 3.9.8 =
+* Fix: Thumbnail not opening Colorbox

+= 3.9.7 ALPHA! =

+* **Do not upgrade just yet if you are not ready to downgrade manually if something fails!
+But please test if you can.**
+* New: I am proud to introduce the new 'lazyload' mode.
+ARVEs new default mode.
+Load Images only and load the Video only on click.
+Like Google+ without the title.
+* New: Added MPORA support
+* New: Added (real) thumbnail support for Collegehumor, Twitch, FunnyOrDie, MPORA
+* New: `[arve_tests]` shortcode that is used to test the plugin and provide examples.
+* New: `[arve_supported]` shortcode probably of no use for users.
+It will generate the a list of providers with supported features.
+* Improved: Enabled fake thumbnails for Comedycentral, Gametrailers and Spike
+* Improved: Remote API calls and handling their errors.
+* Improved: Get high resolution thumbnails from YouTube if available.
+* Improved: The evil admin message is now only shown once to users who can delete plugins (Admins and the like) and if the plugin was activated a week ago or longer.
+* Improved: Lots of smaller code improvements.

+= 3.6.1 =

+* Fix: Register link in changelog.

+= 3.6.0 =
+* New: Thanks to [Ilya Grishkov](http://ilyagrishkov.com) thumbnail URLs for Vimeo, Blip and Dailymotion Playlists are now cached (by default 24hours) this drastically reduces page loading times for thumbnail embeds from these providers because it bypasses calling their APIs for that period.
+* Fix: Thumbnails for YouTube playlists.
+* Fix: Shortcode creator ID detection for iframes (src URL)
+* Fix: Updated Dailymoton docs link on Options page
+* Improved: Error messages are now all ready to be translated.
+Current Translation status: German 50%, French 50%, Spanish 84%.
+Register at [nextgenthemes.com](http://nextgenthemes.com/wp-login.php?action=register) and then login to [translate.nextgenthemes.com](http://translate.nextgenthemes.com) to help translate.

+= 3.5.2 =
+* New: Twitch.tv support
+* New: Spanish Translation from Andrew Kurtis webhostinghub.com
+* Improved: Support for `http://new.ted.com/...` URLs
+* Improved: Some code improvements, among them IDs of hidden objects are now generated with a simple `static` counter instead of some random generated string.

+= 3.5.1 =
+* Fix: Bug causing the Shortcode Creator not detecting shortcode tags when customized
+* Improved how embeds `<object>` embed codes are generated.
+* Updated FAQ
+* New: Xtube support (On request)

 = 3.5.0 =
 * New: Custom parameters!